If your data doesn’t exist in at least three places, your data doesn’t exist.

 Data Transfer Speed

-If your computer has USB 3.0, you can expect the data transfer rate to be lightning fast.
+If your computer has USB 3.0, you can expect the data transfer rate to be pretty quick.

-Assuming you bought your PC in the last year, it probably comes with UsB 3.0 as standard so you can expect back ups to be pretty quick!
+Assuming you bought your PC in the last year, it probably comes with USB 3.0 as standard so you can expect back ups to be fast!

 Be aware that if you plug the device into a USB port that is not USB 3.0, you could see a slow data transfer rate.